MicrosoftLearning/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. In Visual Studio Code, open the command pallet, search for ***Azure App Service: Create New Web App ...
 (Advanced)***

 1. Select ***Sign-in to Azure...***.
 This option will open a web browser window, follow the sign-in process, and close the browser when done.

+1. (Optional) If it asks for your subscription select your subscription.

 1. Enter a globally unique name for your web app.